A computer assisted proof of the symmetries of least energy nodal solutions on squares: Preliminary results

 \subsection{Symmetries}

-Uniqueness and symmetry of l.e.n.s.\ of \eqref{P} for $p$ close to $2$ are the main subjects in this article.
-We recall some results that can be found in the literature.
-When studying symmetries there are two possibles scenarios depending of the simplicity of $\lambda_2$.
+As already noted, when studying symmetries there are two possibles scenarios depending of the simplicity of $\lambda_2$.

-When $\dim E_2=1$, that is, the \emph{non-degenerate case}, by using the \emph{implicit function theorem}, it follows that \eqref{P} has unique solution up its sign for $p \approx 2$.
-If we consider an eigenfunction $u_2$ of $\lambda_2$ normalized such that $\|\nabla u_2\|_{L^2(\Omega)}=1$, it is proved in \cite[Theorem 2]{BBGS} that for values of $p$ close to $2$ and any reflection $R$ such that $R(\Omega)=\Omega$, the l.e.n.s.\ of \eqref{P} possesses the same symmetry or antisymmetry as $u_2$ with respect to $R$.
-For instance, when $\Omega$ is a rectangle, since $\lambda_2$ is simple, l.e.n.s.\ to \eqref{P}, with $p \approx 2$, are odd with respect to the small median of the rectangle and so their nodal line is that median.
+When $\dim E_2=1$, using the \emph{implicit function theorem}, it follows that \eqref{P} has a unique solution (up its sign) for $p \approx 2$.
+Therefore \cite[Theorem~2]{BBGS}, there exists $p^*$ sufficiently close to $2$ such that, for any reflection $R$ such that $R(\Omega)=\Omega$, a function $u_2 \in E_2\setminus\{0\}$ is even or odd w.r.t.\ $R$ if and only if $u_p$ possesses the same invariance for $p \in \intervaloc{2, p^*}$.
+For instance, when $\Omega$ is a rectangle, since $\lambda_2$ is simple, l.e.n.s.\ to \eqref{P}, with $p \approx 2$, are odd w.r.t.\ the small median of the rectangle (so their nodal line is that median) and even w.r.t.\ the large median.

-When $\lambda_2$ is not simple, the situation becomes more delicate.
-For some particular shapes of the domain $\Omega$, the implicit theorem method can be applied in order to prove uniqueness of l.e.n.s.\ as $p\to 2$.
-When $\Omega$ is a ball, uniqueness can be guaranteed up to the action of the rotation group because it can generate $E_2$ from a one-dimensional subspace.
-However, for general domains, that method cannot be applied and must be replaced by a \emph{Lyapunov-Schmidt-type reduction} (see Theorem~\ref{Lyapunov-Schmidt-reduction}).

-Regarding symmetries, in the particular case of the ball, exploiting the structure of the zeroes of second eigenfunctions, some results about symmetry can be obtained.
-In \cite{BaWeWi}, it is proved that for $p$ close to $2$, l.e.n.s.\ of \eqref{P} are radially symmetric with respect to $N-1$ orthogonal directions.
-Some partial results in the planar annuli and balls are stated in \cite{AfPa}.
-Moreover, in \cite[Theorem~3]{BBGS} it was proved that for $p$ close to $2$, l.e.n.s.\ are anti-symmetric with respect to the orthogonal direction.
-In particular the nodal line is the diameter.